Introduction to product bundling

 Automating manufactures

 • Auto Manufacture From Orders (set on the product) — when an order is created or pulled from an integration, Craftybase automatically creates a manufacture for the quantity ordered.
-Enable via Products > Edit > Auto Manufacture From Orders checkbox.
+Enable this via Products > Edit product > Auto Manufacture From Orders checkbox.

 • Component auto-manufacture (set per ingredient in the recipe) — when enabled on a component ingredient in a product recipe, Craftybase also creates a manufacture for that component when the product is manufactured.
-Enable via the magic wand icon next to the ingredient in the recipe.
+Enable this via the magic wand icon next to the component ingredient in the recipe.

 Frequently asked questions